jundalisay/sp/content/en/research/sarkar/rarh/chapter-25.md

 ---
-title: "The Birth of Rarh"
+title: "The Rivers of Rarh"
 heading: "Chapter 25"
 weight: 44
 c: "seagreen"
-description: ""
+description: "Civilization and culture move ahead not across hills and through jungles, but along the basins of rivers. "
 icon: "PR Sarkar"
 writer:
   name: PR Sarkar